CONTACT ME

 - The role of bone-forming osteoblasts in bacterially-induced inflammatory bone diseases

 Osteomyelitis (OM) is a severe infection of bone tissue that is associated with significant morbidity and often leads to bone resorption, dysfunction, and progressive inflammatory destruction.
 The Gram-positive organism, Staphylococcus aureus, is the most common causative agent of OM.
-Despite improvements in prophylaxis and diagnosis this condition is often refractory to current treatment strategies and is recurrent.
+Despite improvements in prophylaxis and diagnosis, this condition is often refractory to current treatment strategies and is recurrent.
 An explanation for these phenomena may lie in the ability of the causative agents of OM to invade and persist within resident bone cells including osteoblasts (OB).
 Importantly, our laboratory has demonstrated that isolated OBs utilize members of the TLR and NLR families of innate immune receptors to detect the presence of microbial products.
 The activation of these sensors precipitates the production of inflammatory cytokines and chemokines, and antigen presenting and co-stimulatory molecules.
-Consistent with this observation, our in vitro and in vivo studies show that S. aureus provides a potent stimulus for the production of soluble and cell surface molecules by isolated OBs that could play key roles in the initiation and/or progression of inflammatory immune responses, and enhance the activity of bone-resorbing osteoclasts.
-As such, the production of these mediators by bacterially challenged OBs may significantly contribute to involucrum and sequestrum formation during OM, and the development of damaging inflammatory host responses following infection.
+Consistent with these observations, our in vitro and in vivo studies show that S. aureus provides a potent stimulus for the production of soluble and cell surface molecules by isolated OBs that could play key roles in the initiation and/or progression of inflammatory immune responses, and enhance the activity of bone-resorbing osteoclasts.
+Such production could significantly contribute to the damaging inflammation associated with OM.
+However, our recent studies indicate that resident bone cells may also produce type I interferons, mediators that can serve to restrict bacterial survival following internalization, suggesting that certain bone cell immune responses can serve a protective function during infections.

 Current Project Support: